Available Coronavirus Testing

 At UM Urgent Care, all COVID-19 related patients are seen and evaluated by the provider on duty.
 This includes patients without symptoms, who present solely for a COVID-19 test.

 We perform send-out PCR COVID-19 tests and a Rapid Antigen COVID-19 test to detect the presence of the virus.
+Our PCR and Rapid Antigen tests are able to detect the Omicron and Delta variants but DO NOT distinguish what variant of COVID-19 a patient has.

 We offer serology testing, also known as antibodies testing – a blood test that can detect COVID-19 antibodies created by a patient's immune system in response to the virus.